ualisolima/anomaly_score/README.md

 z(x) = (x - mean) / std for x in row(user)

-in addition if I only have two days for the first solution, I only the mean and std of those two days.
+In addition, if I only have two days for the first solution, I only the mean and std of those two days.

 Values away from 0 (positive or negative) mean that they are not close to the mean and therefore are more anomalous than others.